isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     double sqrt(double x);

-Here `x` must be non-negative.
+Here `x` must be nonnegative.
 The type system cannot (easily and naturally) express that, so we must use other means.
 For example:

-    double sqrt(double x); // x must be non-negative
+    double sqrt(double x); // x must be nonnegative

 Some preconditions can be expressed as assertions.
 For example: